Celebrating Orthodox Christmas

 • Gift Giving: Although not as widespread as in the Western tradition, Orthodox Christians do exchange gifts, often as a symbol of love and God’s blessings.

-• Family & Community: The holiday emphasizes family unity and community gatherings, with extended family coming together to celebrate, sing carols (known as kalanda), and share meals and joy.
+• Family & Community: The holiday emphasises family unity and community gatherings, with extended family coming together to celebrate, sing carols (known as kalanda), and share meals and joy.

 Similar to the tradition shared above, Karim spends the lead up to Orthodox Christmas observing Lent and building anticipation for the holiday.
 On the day of Christmas, Karim spends precious time with his family where they engage in gift giving, midnight mass and dontating through the church.